 Last but not least (at all) was the hot springs!
 We took a short little hike down to three lovely spring-filled pools.
 We all had a great great time.
 We immersed ourselves in the sprinkling waterfalls, played some games, took pictures, and just hung out.
 We stayed until everything was pruny.
 Pruniness=happiness.

-We came back and had Seamanship class.
+We came back and had a Seamanship class.
 Our mission for this class was to give presentations in groups on different topics we’ve been covering in class.
 Olivia and I explained Tacking, Gybing, and Man-Overboard.
-The presentations that were given by the groups were quite a hoot.
-Namely, Devi and Peyton who became a sailboat, teaching us the Points-of-Sail.
+The presentations that were given by the groups were quite a hoot namely, Devi and Peyton, who became a sailboat, teaching us the Points-of-Sail.

 We had some free time–swimming, snorkeling, and studying for the upcoming oceanography quiz.
 A little later, some of us spotted a huge turtle!!!
 It was coming up for air, and it was so cute.
 We all gazed upon it in awe of its immense size.